Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Conditions imposed by the carrier separability requirement

-{We now turn our attention to states produced when an initial state of the form $\alpha_{ABC} (p)$ evolves according to Eq.~(\ref{eq:encoding}) for a large time $t_{AC}$.
-The unitary dynamics is determined by the Hamiltonian defined in Sec.~\ref{sec:setup} and thus depends on $t$.
-The fixed value chosen for the latter sets the period of the unitary dynamics to be $2t$.
+We now turn our attention to states produced when an initial state of the form $\alpha_{ABC} (p)$ evolves according to Eq.~(\ref{eq:encoding}) for a large time $t_{AC}$.
+The unitary dynamics is determined by the Hamiltonian defined in Sec.~\ref{sec:setup} and is therefore given by

 As the interaction time grows, the operation being realized alternates between a CNOT and an identity operator.
-Therefore, the state of the system at large time varies periodically.
+Therefore, the state of the system at large time varies periodically, with period $\pi/\lambda$.
 As the CNOT operation has the effect of entangling the system with respect to bipartition $A|BC$, it is beneficial for our purposes to allow the system to evolve for as long as is needed for a full CNOT operation to be carried out.
-We thus take the interaction time $t_{AC}$ to be finite and equal to a suitable multiple of $t$ so that the evolution of state $\alpha_{ABC} (p)$ with respect to the unitary dynamics is equivalent to acting on the state with a CNOT operation.}
+Setting $\lambda = \pi/2$, we thus take the interaction time $t_{AC}$ to be finite and belonging to the set $t_{AC} \in \{1, 3, 5, \dots$\} so that the evolution of state $\alpha_{ABC} (p)$ with respect to the unitary dynamics is equivalent to acting on the state with a CNOT operation.
+Similarly, we restrict $t_{BC}$ to the set $t_{BC}\in \{1, 3, 5, \dots$\} to implement a full CNOT operation in the decoding operation.